1. Remember that basketball is for enjoyment

 In our increasingly litigious and accountable society, all those involved in sport have a responsibility to take all reasonable steps to ensure the safety and wellbeing of participants.
 Coaches are in a unique position to control many of the factors which can have an effect on this welfare.
 Coaches should be aware of the dangers factors such as heat and dehydration, wet floors and other potentially hazardous environmental situations can cause.
 A coach has a responsibility to avoid putting players into dangerous conditions.

 Everyone wins and loses at some time.
-Be a fair winner and a good loser.
+Coaches should strongly model how to be both a gracious winner and loser.

 Be aware of the role of the coach as an educator.
 Particularly with young people, the way they perform in their lives is influenced by many factors.
 An important influence is the person they see as a role model.
 Coaches often take on the part of role model for many young people.
 It is therefore important to ensure that the influence from coaches is seen in a positive light rather adversely.
 What you say and how you act can be most important in modelling the behaviour of players.